SamChinellato/automating-aws-with-python/README.md

 Webotron has the following features (currently):

--List buckets
+- List buckets
--List bucket objects
+- List bucket objects
+- Create and set up a bucket